asen/smg/docs/smg-config.md

 Normally the top-level config file would only contain globals including a bunch of "- $include: ..." definitions and the actual config files defining these objects would be drop-in files in sub-directories.
 For example the SMG container image already bundles an /etc/smg/config.yml file which in turn includes a bunch of common directories/globs including **/etc/smg/conf.d/\*.yml** (where one can drop yml files, which in turn can also include other dirs/globs) and **/opt/smg/data/conf/autoconf-private.d/\*.yml** (where by default the Autoconf plugin will drop and remove its per-target template outputs)

+### Old (deprecated) format

-> A side note is that originally all object types would be defined using key -> (prop1 -> value1, ...) syntax where the above would look like this:
+A side note is that originally all object types would be defined using key -> (prop1 -> value1, ...) syntax where the above would look like this:

 >
 <pre>